Making research data available, secondary use of research data

 Making research data available

 It is important that those conducting research consider whether it is appropriate, and possible, to make research data available.
-This consideration is based on, for example, confidentiality or personal data regulations, business partnerships, other regulations regarding sensitive data including security perspectives, etc.
+This consideration is based on confidentiality or personal data regulations, business partnerships, other regulations regarding sensitive data including security perspectives, etc.

 Assistance in discussing which considerations may be relevant for specific research projects or entire research areas can be obtained from the research data adviser at the respective faculty, the information security officer or the export control coordinator.

-When research data is to be made available, this needs to happen in a suitable fora. Örebro university recommends using certified official research catalogues and repositories.
+When research data is to be made available, this needs to happen in a suitable place. Örebro university recommends using certified official research catalogues and repositories.

-You can find more information on making data avilable here (Swedish).
+You can find more information on making data available here (Swedish).

 Request of open data with limited access